zendframework/zf2-documentation/docs/languages/en/modules/zend.service-manager.delegator-factories.rst

        );
    }

+The parameters passed to the ``DelegatorFactoryInterface#createDelegatorWithName`` factory are following:

  - ``$serviceLocator`` is the service locator that is used while creating the delegator for the requested service

  - ``$name`` is the canonical name of the service being requested